Track real-time and historical cocoa prices across global regions. Updated monthly with market insights, drivers, and forecasts.

 IMARC's latest publication, “Cocoa Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition,” presents a detailed examination of the cocoa market, providing insights into both global and regional trends that are shaping prices.
 This report delves into the spot price of cocoa at major ports and analyzes the composition of prices, including FOB and CIF terms.
 It also presents detailed cocoa prices trend analysis by region, covering North America, Europe, Asia Pacific, Latin America, and Middle East and Africa.
 The factors affecting cocoa pricing, such as the dynamics of supply and demand, geopolitical influences, and sector-specific developments, are thoroughly explored.
 This comprehensive report helps stakeholders stay informed with the latest market news, regulatory updates, and technological progress, facilitating informed strategic decision-making and forecasting.

-The global cocoa market size reached USD 16.88 Billion in 2024.
+The global cocoa industry size reached USD 16.88 Billion in 2024.
 By 2033, IMARC Group expects the market to reach USD 26.6 Billion, at a projected CAGR of 4.94% during 2025-2033.
+The market is driven by rising global chocolate consumption, increasing demand for cocoa butter in cosmetics and pharmaceuticals, growth in premium and organic product segments, and expanding processing capacity in emerging markets.

 Key Attributes | Details |